Comparing My Approach to Spinoza's

 Shared insight: Both approaches see freedom as a shift out of compulsive emotion and reactive identity.Both view clarity, neutrality, and self-understanding as the key.

-Your expansion: You identify the physiological mechanism—serotonin, oxytocin, dopamine—as the biological anchor of duality.
+Your expansion: You identify the physiological mechanism, the serotonin, oxytocin, dopamine mix, as the biological anchor of duality.
 Spinoza approached this philosophically, not energetically or biologically.

 Direct Perception vs. Rational Comprehension

-Your approach: You emphasize direct perception—third-eye activation, the Four Petals technique, Nadi integration, and multidimensional awareness.
+Your approach: emphasizes direct perception: third-eye activation, the Four Petals technique, Nadi integration, and multidimensional awareness.

 The Human Place in the Whole